-You will need to periodically clean and sanitize your RV fresh water tank so you and your family won’t get sick from bacteria growing inside the tank.
-Regardless if you own a a truck camper, van, travel trailer, fifth wheel, or motorhome, all fresh water holding tanks need to be properly maintained.
-So, we’ll show you the correct and safe process to insuring your onboard potable water is safe.
+RV owners should periodically clean and sanitize your RV fresh water tank.
+If you don’t, there’s chance that you and your family will get sick from mold and bacteria growing inside the tank.
+We’ll show you the correct and safe water tank cleaning process to ensure your RV’s potable water is safe.

 This blog article contains affiliate links.
 We receive a small commission at no extra cost to you so we can continue to create more helpful free content.
 Thank you, we appreciate your support!

 We’ve asked our friend Jim Tome of Kleen Tank for his professional advice by writing this guest blog.
-We’ve met Jim at a Heartland Owners Club Rally a couple years ago and he’s been instrumental on setting the record straight on tank flushing, cleaning and maintenance information.
-Who better than to get it right from the source.
-So, we thank Jim for taking the time to share with us the proper way of doing this.
+He’s instrumental on setting the record straight on black tank cleaning and flushing and general RV tank maintenance.

 How to Clean and Sanitize your RV Fresh Water Tank

 Quite simply, it’s mold.

 The inside of your RV’s water tank presents the perfect environment for mold and odor-producing bacteria to grow; especially during warmer temperatures.

 If your fresh water tank is already dirty from not maintaining it’s sterility, that’s likely contributing to the problem.

 How often must you clean your fresh water tank?